-Enlisting the help of an influencer to test your app in new waters can be a good place to start if you want to grow your app user base.
+Enlisting the help of an influencer to test your product or service in new waters can be a good place to start if you want to grow your audience.
 Let’s say you have a travel app with mostly Millennial users, you could start working with a Gen Z travel vlogger to expose your app to a younger demographic.
 Based on the data following this campaign, such as conversion and engagement rates, you can gauge whether it’s worth investing more money into this development.

 The success of influencer marketing is driven by its ability to feel authentic, at least far more so than traditional advertising.
 Influencers are often ordinary people who other ordinary people find easy to form relationships and engage with.
 As such, an element of trust is built up over time that can go a long way when an influencer agrees to work with your brand.

 The great part about bringing influencers on board is racking their creative brains for new campaign ideas and feeling safe in the knowledge that they know their audience well and so know what content will resonate best with them.
 They know what keeps their audience coming back time and time again, so you should trust their creative insights and roll with their ideas.